 In eight out of ten cases, the first impulse answer to this question is the failure of one’s own company.
 But is that actually the case?

-In my humble opinion, a resounding NO. Especially if you look at the topic from an international perspective.
+In my opinion, a resounding NO. Especially if you look at the topic from an international perspective.
 The “culture of failure” in the USA, for example, is completely different compared to Germany, India, or Singapore.

 Because of this diversity, I would like to answer the question based on my personal experience and countless conversations with experienced entrepreneurs and executives in an international context.